Yaarn/yaarn.github.io/pages/agency/using-yaarn/presstobot.md

 ## Important Notes

-- YaarnBot is designed to assist, not replace human judgment
+- PresstoBot is designed to assist, not replace human judgment
 - Always review and fact-check AI-generated content
 - Use your professional expertise to assess and refine suggestions
 - The system learns and improves through continued use and feedback

-For additional support or questions about YaarnBot, contact support@yaarn.ai.
+For additional support or questions about PresstoBot, contact support@heypressto.ai.